Louisiana vs. Arkansas State NCAA Football Odds, Plays and Insights | October 21, 2021

 - The Red Wolves have yet to cover the spread this year when underdogs by 18 points or more.

-- Arkansas State is 2-1 against the spread and 1-3 overall in games when it records more than 21.2 points.
+- When Arkansas State puts up more than 21.2 points, it is 2-1 against the spread and 1-3 overall.

-- In games that Arkansas State amasses over 374.5 yards, the team is 1-1 against the spread and 1-2 overall.
+- When Arkansas State totals more than 374.5 yards, the team is 1-1 against the spread and 1-2 overall.

 - The Red Wolves have turned the ball over 11 times this season, four more turnovers than the Ragin' Cajuns have forced (7).